giantswarm/docs/src/content/basics/app-platform/index.md

 Bear in mind that we do NOT support these apps and they won’t be worked on with priority.
 These apps might not ever make it into the Giant Swarm Catalog.
 What you will get, is an app at a basic maturity level at a specific point in time.

-We encourage you to try out the app catalog and the different apps offered there.
+We encourage you to try out this playground catalog and the different apps offered there.
 As always, feedback is welcome.

 ### Installing your own App Catalog